 What are some good tow vehicles?

 When it comes to power, the Y62 is king in the traditional sized 4WD market.
-These run a 5.6L V8 Petrol motor, and will comfortably tow big caravans up to 3.5 tonnes.
+These run a 5.6L V8 Petrol motor, and will comfortably tow big caravans up to 3.5 tonnes (you still have to watch the GVM and other weight figures).
 They will use a fair bit of fuel doing it (25 – 32L/100km) but will reliably, comfortably and safely tow your bigger trailers.

 If you have something smaller, and lighter weight, you’ll comfortably be able to tow it off road, even in soft sand and have the best chance of not getting stuck.